abdelqalzeinn-cmyk/for-tbcsfe2/README.md

 # bcsfe_rs

-A rust crate handling save parsing, serializing and a few networked things.
+A rust crate handling save parsing, serializing and a few networked things for save files in The Battle Cats.

 Note: this project is quite early on in development, so there will be many features missing.

+See [bcsfe_cli](https://codeberg.org/fieryhenry/bcsfe_cli) for a basic command line interface.

 ## Build from source